 But if they make so much money on us, they should pay us!

 I’ve seen countless attempts to build startups aiming to do this, both for the conventional web and in crypto.
 All have failed.
-Your information doesn’t cost that anything by itself (if you don’t believe me, try finding a buyer).
+Your information doesn’t cost that much by itself (if you don’t believe me, try finding a buyer).
 It becomes valuable when ingested into black-box algorithms at Google and Meta that operate petabytes of data and know how to extract value from it.
 Oil isn’t the best metaphor for this, the closer one would be sand when it’s turned into advanced microprocessors by TSMC.

 Confusing Private Things and Behavioral Data